-Blanket – Something like a wool blanket (Wool Blanket $11.99) to keep you warm in winter months is essential.
+Blanket – Something like an emergency blanket (Sol Sports Utility Blanket $17.99) to keep you warm in winter months is essential.

 Pre-packaged Water – Water may seem plentiful when you have it on tap, but when stuck on the road, you may not have a water source nearby.
 (Datrex Water Ration)

 Food Rations – Datrex also makes food rations designed for marine use that work just as great in cars.
-Put a 2400 cal pack of Datrex bars in your car and they will last 5 years or more before they need to be rotated.
+Put a 2400-calorie pack of Datrex bars in your car and they will last 5 years or more before they need to be rotated.

 First Aid Kit – In adverse conditions, it may be difficult or impossible to get emergency medical help when you need it.
 A comprehensive medical kit is indispensable in an emergency.

 Paracord – It has endless uses.
 Carry a 100ft hank of paracord in your vehicle.
 We have heard of it being used to hold up a bumper or muffler to make a car drive-able again.